top of page

 Warnings

-Vitamin K has interactions with anticoagulants, antibiotics, bile acid sequestrants, and anticonvulsants.
-It is important to monitor vitamin K intake in individuals using these medications, as they can interfere with its absorption and function.
+Vitamin K interacts with anticoagulants, antibiotics, bile acid sequestrants, and anticonvulsants.
+Monitoring vitamin K intake is essential for individuals using these medications, as they may interfere with its absorption and function.

 Food Sources